juharris/switch-remoteplay/README.md

 # Requirements
 The host (person setting this up) needs:
 * A Nintendo Switch
-* **Linux** machine to host the service and connect via Bluetooth to the Switch (tested with a Raspberry Pi 4B) (a Linux machine is required by the code that actually connects to the Switch via Bluetooth: [joycontrol][joycontrol])
+* A **Linux** machine to host the service and connect via Bluetooth to the Switch (tested with a Raspberry Pi 4B) (a Linux machine is required by the code that actually connects to the Switch via Bluetooth: [joycontrol][joycontrol])
-* (optional) video capture card to see the video (or just have bad quality and lag by pointing your camera at your Switch and use a video chat app)
+* (optional) A video capture card to see the video (or just have bad quality and lag by pointing your camera at your Switch and use a video chat app)

 The client (your friend) needs:
 * A web browser to open the client and send commands